russross/blackfriday/mmark2rfc.md

 For now the mmark parser will not get any features that makes it backwards compatible with pandoc2rfc.

-# Extra features

-These feature are not directly useful when writing an I-D, but they are part of mmark nonetheless.

 # Acknowledgements

-This documents has been modeled after the excellent [kramdown syntax page](http://kramdown.gettalong.org/syntax.html).

 <!-- reference we need to include -->